 This all sounds very dull, and quite depressing.
 It means I have to live for quite a long time on a level of income that might or might not allow me to do much more than sit on my chair in front of the TV all day.

-The new flexible pension rules and rise of the Defined Contribution pension scheme means that, in my opinion, a pension now needs to be viewed as an ‘invested long-term savings pot’ that you can use however you wish to provide you with the lifestyle that you desire.
+The new flexible pension rules and rise of the Defined Contribution pension scheme means that, in my opinion, a pension now needs to be viewed as a 'long-term retirement investment account’ that you can use however you wish to provide you with the income and lifestyle that you desire.

 Realising that you have independence, freedom and choice with a pot of money that will help you achieve some amazing things is a liberating experience.
 It is a journey that many, if not all, our clients go through.